osendowment/landing-page/index.md

 * **⚖️ Neutrality**: Remain independent from political or corporate influence, ensuring unbiased, mission-driven funding

 ## Join us!
 If you’re concerned that the modern world depends on open-source software maintained unsustainably — a vital public good suffering from the tragedy of the commons — and you’re ready to co-fund a promising solution to this issue, we’d love to connect!
-Please emails us at [donors@endowment.dev](mailto:donors@endowment.dev) with a few words about yourself.
+Please email us at [donors@endowment.dev](mailto:donors@endowment.dev) with a few words about yourself.